integritee-network/sgx-setup/README.md

     ansible_user: examplehost
     ansible_host: examplehost.domain-ad.example.ch
     ```
     Ignore the netplan, munin-node, pkcs12 and nginx information for now.
-This will only become important when actually setting up these tools, which is not yet supported.
+This will only become important when actually setting up these tools, which is not yet supported in this tutorial.

 2. Install the basic tools on your host system by running the ansible install-tools :
     1. Activate the [role-install-tools](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml#L19) in [DevelopmentServersSGX.yml](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml)
     2. Execute the script according to [Ansible Script Execution](https://github.com/integritee-network/sgx-setup/tree/add-readme#ansible-script-execution).
 3. Install gcc-tools by activating the [role-andrewrothstein.gcc-toolbox](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml#L20) (don't forget to recomment previously executed roles) and execute it, just like before.
-4. Install sgx-driver and sdk: Finally activate the [role-intel-sgx](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml#L22) and execute it as well.
+4. Finally activate the [role-intel-sgx](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml#L22) and execute it as well.
 This might take some time (30 minutes on fast machines).
 In case the smoke tests have passed: Congratulation: You have successfully set up an sgx machine :)

- In case they did not, but the script executed without any errors, take a look at here: [Check if sgx is enabled in BIOS](check-if-sgx-is-enabled).
-If that still does not fix it, create an [issue](https://github.com/integritee-network/sgx-setup/issues/new) and so we can try to help you out.
+ In case they did not, but the script executed without any errors, take a look at section [Check if sgx is enabled in BIOS](https://github.com/integritee-network/sgx-setup/tree/add-readme#check-if-sgx-is-enabled).
+If that is not the error, create an [issue](https://github.com/integritee-network/sgx-setup/issues/new) so we can try to help you out.
-5. Set up Users:
+5. Seting up Users:
     1. Save the public key of the user in [sgx-setup/sgx-ansible/files/users/keys](https://github.com/integritee-network/sgx-setup/tree/main/sgx-ansible/files/users/keys), just like the  [example.users.pub](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/files/users/keys/example.user.pub)
     2. Save the user in the [group_vars](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/group_vars/developmentServersSGX.yml), just like it has been done for the Example User.
     3. Activate the role in [role-singleplatform-eng.users](https://github.com/integritee-network/sgx-setup/blob/main/sgx-ansible/DevelopmentServersSGX.yml#L18) and execute it.